Chiang Mai Travel Tips for Students: Visa, Climate & Local Guide

-“Chiang Mai is a city built on the roots of a traditional heritage that dig deep into the soil of time.”
+“Chiang Mai is a city built on the roots of a traditional heritage that digs deep into the soil of time.”

-Although Chiang mai is the second largest city of Thailand it has not lost it laid back charm of little streets (Soi), Teak houses, little gardens which you can especially find in the old city of Chiang Mai, when being here you do not have the idea that you are being in a big city.
-Chiang Mai is a city built on the roots of a traditional heritage that dig deep into the soil of time.
-It’s a city with a beautiful cultural personality of its own. which gives it a unique feel, and a level of culture and refinement not found in other parts of Thailand.
+Although Chiang Mai is the second largest city of Thailand, it has not lost its laid-back charm of little streets (Soi), Teak houses, and little gardens which you can especially find in the old city of Chiang Mai.
+When being here, you do not have the idea that you are in a big city.
+Chiang Mai is a city built on the roots of a traditional heritage that digs deep into the soil of time.
+It’s a city with a beautiful cultural personality of its own, which gives it a unique feel, and a level of culture and refinement not found in other parts of Thailand.
 In addition, it’s been blessed with much majestic beauty in nature and surrounded by a ring of mountains.

 Chiang Mai: ’Spiritual City’